-Takeovers, generally mean a company taking over the management of another company.
+A takeover is a corporate restructuring strategy.
+It generally means a company taking over the management of another company.
 It is a form of acquisition of a company rather than a merger.
 Takeovers are always a reality in the competing world of business.
 Merger and acquisition transactions depend a lot on the approval of a target company.
-It is not rare to find companies merging together with each other’s consent.
-However, a lot of hostile takeovers are definitely camouflaged to look like a friendly merger.
+It is not rare to find companies merging with each other’s consent.
+However, many hostile takeovers are definitely camouflaged to look like a friendly mergers.
 This is the reason managers rely on defensive measures against such takeovers.

 Definition of Takeover

-An acquisition transaction becomes a takeover when the acquiring company purchases the target may or may not through a mutual agreement with the management of the target company.
-In case, it is through a mutual consent, it’s a friendly takeover whereas if it not, it is called a hostile takeover.
-In hostile takeovers, the bidding company directly approaches the shareholders of the company or attempt to replace the management to get the deal approved.
+An acquisition transaction becomes a takeover when the acquiring company purchases the target may or may not through a mutual agreement with the target company’s management.
+In case it is through mutual consent, it’s a friendly takeover, whereas if it is not, it is called a hostile takeover.
+In hostile takeovers, the bidding company directly approaches the company’s shareholders or attempts to replace the management to get the deal approved.

 Types of Takeovers

 In a friendly takeover, the company is duly informed before the bidding company puts up an offer.
 The management of the company has sufficient time to evaluate the takeover terms.
 If it is found in the better interest of all stakeholders and it projects wealth maximization of the shareholders, the management will support offering a price to shareholders.
-Normally, the private company takeovers are friendly because there is a hardly any difference between the board of directors and the shareholders.
-A simple reason is that the management of the company has almost full control over the equity of the company and therefore the bidder cannot go and bid without the consent of the management.
+Normally, private company takeovers are friendly because there is hardly any difference between the board of directors and the shareholders.
+A simple reason is that the company’s management has almost complete control over the company’s equity.
+Therefore the bidder cannot go and bid without the consent of the management.

-When an unlisted private company buys a listed public company, it is called reverse takeover.
+When an unlisted private company buys a listed public company, it is called a reverse takeover.
 A common intention of a private company behind this is to achieve listing status.
 This merger can be a friendly or hostile one.
-The reason behind choosing this mode to become a listed company is to save on costs of listing which is quite significant for smaller companies.
+The reason behind choosing this mode to become a listed company is to save on the costs of listing, which is quite significant for smaller companies.

-Backflip takeover is one where a bidding company becomes the subsidiary of the taken over company.
-The reason behind this is to take benefit of the brand value of the taken over company.
-For example, AT&T was taken over by SBC but AT&T name was continued as it was a well known established brand name.
-Such takeovers take place when the well known named company is short of resources to run the company and lesser known company is cash rich and searching for an investment opportunity.
-Although there can be many motives behind any takeover, merger or acquisition.
+A backflip takeover is one where a bidding company becomes the subsidiary of the taken-over company.
+The reason behind this is to take benefit of the brand value of the taken-over company.
+For example, AT&T was taken over by SBC, but AT&T’s name was continued as it was a well-known, established brand name.
+Such takeovers take place when the well-known named company is short of resources to run the company, and the lesser-known company is cash-rich and searching for an investment opportunity.
+However, there can be many motives behind any takeover, merger, or acquisition.

 Strategies To Ward Off Hostile Takeovers

-Most common known takeover out of all is a hostile takeover.
+The most commonly known takeover out of all is a hostile takeover.
 At times, the takeover and hostile takeover are used interchangeably.
 The hostile takeover is achieved through a proxy fight or a tender offer.
-The management of the target company has these two options when this takeover is attempted by an acquirer:
+The management of the target company has these two options when an acquirer attempts this takeover:

-- Sell their company to a third party or the hostile bidder.
+- Sell their company to a third party or a hostile bidder.

 - Decide to stay independent and resist the offer through various defensive measures.

-In cases where a hostile takeover is forcefully being conducted, the target company can adopt strategies which may resist the takeover from being approved.
+In cases where a hostile takeover is forcefully being conducted, the target company can adopt strategies that may resist the takeover from being approved.